brandisher/openshift-and-gotemplates-workshop/README.md

     httpd-example-1-rdnbw

 ```
 To fix this, we'll need to jump back to the gotemplate documentation on [text and spaces](https://golang.org/pkg/text/template/#hdr-Text_and_spaces).
-To summarize, adding a hyphen inside `{{ }}` will remove whitespace from the size that the hypen is added to.
+To summarize, adding a hyphen inside `{{ }}` will remove whitespace from the side that the hypen is added to.
 So `{{- }}` will remove space to the left, `{{ -}}` will remove space to the right, and `{{- -}}` will remove space from both sides.
 Let's put this into practice with out `podlist.gotemplate` file to get the output we're expecting.
 In your favorite editor, modify the file to look like this:
 ```
 {{- range .items -}}
     {{.metadata.name}}{{"\n"}}